 Medial collateral ligament (MCL) is one of the four major ligaments of the knee that connects the femur (thigh bone) to the tibia (shin bone) and is present on the inside of the knee joint.
 This ligament helps stabilize the knee.
 An injury to the MCL may occur as a result of direct impact to the knee.
 An MCL injury can result in a minor stretch (sprain) or a partial or complete tear of the ligament.
 The most common symptoms following an MCL injury include pain, swelling, and joint instability.
-If the overall stability of the knee is intact, your doctor may recommend non-surgical methods including physical therapy, and bracing.
+If the overall stability of the knee is intact, Dr. Patel may recommend non-surgical methods including physical therapy, and bracing.
 Surgical reconstruction is recommended for MCL tears which fail to heal or those associated with other ligament injuries.
 MCL reconstruction is a minimally invasive technique that involves use of a tendon graft to reconstruct the injured MCL.

 Indications and Contraindications

 Medial collateral ligament reconstruction is indicated in patients with chronic MCL instability despite appropriate nonsurgical treatment.